chgeuer/chgeuer.github.io/_posts/2016-09-21-azure-germany-loves-packer.md

 For Linux VMs, `packer` directly creates the VM, without creating a KeyVault first.

-##
+## End

-I hope the article was interesting, gave you a greater understanding how `packer` can be used together with Azure
+I hope the article was interesting, gave you a greater understanding how `packer` can be used together with Azure Resource Manager, and demonstrated a bit of the openness of the Azure Platform :-).

+Feedback alway appreciated via Twitter, or the comments section below.

 [header]: /img/2016-09-21-packer-germany/azure-loves-packer.png "Microsoft Azure loves packer.io"